 NOx emissions data are tracked by the National Emissions Inventory (NEI).
 The NEI is a composite of data from many different sources, including industry through the CEM program, EPA models, and numerous state, tribal, and local air quality management agencies.
 Different data sources use different data collection methods, and many of the emissions data are based on estimates rather than actual measurements.
 For major electricity generating units, most data come from CEMs that measure actual emissions.
 For other fuel combustion sources and industrial processes, data are primarily from state, local, and tribal air quality management agencies and are estimated primarily using emission factors.
-Emissions from on-road and nonroad sources were estimated using EPA-approved models, often using state-supplied model inputs (U.S. EPA, 2015).
+Emissions from on-road and nonroad sources were estimated using EPA-approved models, often using state-supplied model inputs (U.S. EPA, 2018a).

-Estimated anthropogenic NOx emissions in all 10 EPA Regions decreased between 1990 and 2011 (Exhibit 3).
-The percent change in emissions over this time frame ranged from a 26 percent decrease (in Region 10) to a 60 percent decrease (in Region 2).
-The largest absolute reduction (2.4 million tons) occurred in Region 5.
+Estimated anthropogenic NOx emissions in all 10 EPA Regions decreased between 1990 and 2014 (Exhibit 3).
+The percent change in emissions over this time frame ranged from a 26 percent decrease (in Region 10) to a 69 percent decrease (in Region 2).
+The largest absolute reduction (2.9 million tons) occurred in Region 5.

-- NOx emissions estimates through the NEI are provided only for the triennial NEI years starting with 1990 and continuing through 2011, with the exception of 1993.
+NOx emissions estimates through the NEI are provided only for the triennial NEI years starting with 1990 and continuing through 2014, with the exception of 1993.

-- NOx emissions from “miscellaneous sources,” including wildfires and prescribed burning, are not included in the total anthropogenic emissions.
-Yearly fluctuations in wildfire emissions have the potential to mask trends in anthropogenic emissions and therefore have been excluded from this indicator’s exhibits.
+NOx emissions from “miscellaneous sources,” including forest wildfires and prescribed burning, are not included in the total anthropogenic emissions.
+Yearly fluctuations in forest wildfire emissions have the potential to mask trends in anthropogenic emissions and therefore have been excluded from this indicator’s exhibits.

 Though NOx emissions from most electric utilities are measured directly using continuous monitoring devices, NOx emissions data for most other source types are estimates.
 These estimates are generated using well-established approaches, including extensively reviewed mobile source models, but the estimates have uncertainties inherent in the emission factors and emissions models used to represent sources for which emissions have not been directly measured.

 The methodology for estimating emissions is continually reviewed and is subject to revision.
 Trend data prior to any revisions must be considered in the context of those changes.

 Not all states and local air quality management agencies provide the same data or level of detail for a given year.

-NEI emissions from on-road mobile sources prior to 2002 were estimated using the MOBILE model, and 2002, 2005, 2008, and 2011 emissions for this source category were estimated using different versions of the MOVES model which applied different methods.
+NEI emissions from on-road mobile sources prior to 2002 were estimated using the MOBILE model, and 2002, 2005, 2008, 2011, and 2014 emissions for this source category were estimated using different versions of the MOVES model which applied different methods.
 Therefore, the outputs may not be directly comparable across years; the change in model is reflected as part of the trend shown.